Like us on Facebook

 Understanding how to select a bowling ball differential begins with learning a little about differential of RG (radius of gyration).
 The core design of a given bowling ball will shape the ball motion of a ball while it is rolling down the lane.
 Within the core of any bowling ball exists measurements of mass distribution which influence a bowling ball in motion on the lane-surface.

 Flare potential can be enhanced or diminished by use of various drilling patterns.
-As example, high differential balls have a high degree of track flare while low differential balls have low track flare.
-Length adjustments, known as skid control, is achieved by use of various drilling patterns.
-It is important to realize in selecting a new ball is that the differential or the flare potential of any given ball should be an important consideration followed by your choice of drilling pattern.
+For example, high differential balls have a high degree of track flare while low differential balls have low track flare.
+Length adjustments, known as skid control, are achieved by using various drilling patterns.
+It is important to realize that the differential or flare potential of any given ball should be an important consideration, followed by your choice of drilling pattern.

-Low differential balls will encourage a mild hook potential from the break point to the pocket (for left and right handed bowlers alike) on the lane surface about two thirds of the way down the lane, medium differential balls will hook or arc modestly and more pronounced than low differential balls from the break point to the pocket, and finally, high differential balls will hook more sharply on the back end of the lane.
+Low differential balls will encourage a mild hook potential from the break point to the pocket (for both left and right-handed bowlers) on the lane surface about two-thirds of the way down the lane.
+Medium differential balls will hook or arc modestly and more pronounced than low differential balls from the break point to the pocket, while high differential balls will hook more sharply on the back end of the lane.

-A good strategy is to decide how sharply you wish for the ball react down the lane at the break point?
-As an example, if the lane conditions you regularly encounter have a high volume of oil on the front end of the lane and promote targeting a fairly straight angle using the first or second arrow fifteen feet past the foul line, then using a ball with low differential will prevent severe hooking action across the pocket down the lane.
+A good strategy is to decide how sharply you want the ball to react down the lane at the break point.
+For example, if the lane conditions you regularly encounter have a high volume of oil on the front end of the lane, a ball with low differential will prevent severe hooking action across the pocket down the lane.
+This allows for a straighter trajectory and better control over the ball’s path.

-If lane conditions have medium to medium-heavy oil, then choosing a ball with medium differential RG will match well because medium differential bowling balls hook or arc decisively down the lane and match well when playing the second or third arrow in your targeting procedure.
+If lane conditions have medium to medium-heavy oil, then choosing a ball with medium differential RG will match well.
+Medium differential balls hook or arc decisively down the lane and work well when playing the second or third arrow in your targeting procedure.
+Players may find it beneficial in league games to adjust based on these typical lane conditions.

-Dry or medium-dry lane conditions usually require playing increased angles closer to the center of the lane at the arrows out to the break point down the lane and a high differential ball will generally provide sufficient hook potential to help the ball recover on the back end.
+Dry or medium-dry lane conditions usually require playing increased angles closer to the center of the lane at the arrows out to the break point down the lane.
+A high differential ball will generally provide sufficient hook potential to help the ball recover on the back end, making it suitable for dry conditions where it needs a strong finish.